Meganitrospeed/Nazi-CORS/README.md

 # Nazi-CORS

-Nazi CORS is a NodeJS project that I made as a solution to CORS errors students at IES El Rincon where having while making XLST transformations directly in the client
+Nazi CORS is a NodeJS project that I made as a solution to CORS errors that students at IES El Rincon where having while making XLST transformations directly in the client
 Its called NAZI CORS as a critique to all the "OPEN DATA" websites that have rate limiting and CORS headers that prohibit several tipes of requests
 ## Installation